aramova/opn-diag/CONCEPTS.md

     *   **Fallback Mechanisms**: Where possible, the script has fallbacks.
 For example, if it cannot determine the WAN interface for `tcpdump` from `configctl`, it falls back to parsing the output of `netstat` to find the default route's interface.

 ## Diagnostic Sections Breakdown

-    *   **Interpretation**: In this sample, the `Current_Pending_Sector` count of 8 indicates there are sectors the drive firmware is unsure about.
-This is a warning sign that the disk may be developing problems.

 ---

 ### Section 3: Interface Configuration & Status (`collect_interface_config`)